Heprain/SEFFSal/README.md

 ### Acknowledgment

-Our implementation is mainly based on [mmsegmentaion](https://github.com/open-mmlab/mmsegmentation/tree/v0.24.1), [CMX](https://github.com/huaaaliu/RGBX_Semantic_Segmentation) and [CMNext](https://github.com/jamycheung/DELIVER).
-Thanks for their authors.
+Our implementation is mainly based on [MobileSal](https://github.com/yuhuan-wu/mobilesal), [FasterNet](https://github.com/JierunChen/FasterNet) and [CMNext](https://github.com/jamycheung/DELIVER).
+Thanks to their authors.